KelschLAB/NoSeMaze/README.md

 These main modules are connected to a computer running the Nosemaze software (NoSeMazeControl) which controls the experiment and stores the measured data.

 > :memo: **Note** :
-> Only NI-Board NI-USB 6002 is supported by the NoSeMaze Software right now.
+> Only the NI-Board NI-USB 6002 is supported by the NoSeMaze Software right now.

 For more information about the hardware, see the following documentations: